ppengzeng/ppengzeng.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->
+- *2023.07*: &nbsp; One paper was accepted by International Conference on Computer Vision (ICCV 2023).
 - *2022.10*: &nbsp; One paper was accepted at Findings of EMNLP 2022.
 - *2022.08*: &nbsp; One paper was accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)!
 - *2022.05*: &nbsp; One paper was accepted by IEEE Transactions on Image Processing  (TIP).